muchirajunior/muchirajunior/README.md

 - :tada: I use PostgreSql, Mongo and Sqlite databases
 - :wink: I can write some cool Javascript with SASS in REACT :zany_face:
 - 🔭 Data analysis using python
-- :gift_heart: I love html with bootstrap :ring::revolving_hearts:
+- :gift_heart: I love HTML with Bootstrap :ring::revolving_hearts:
 - :star: I like using Firebase while building Flutter and React Apps
 - 👯 I’m  becoming better daily